maitreverge/CS50W/ressources/week_3/django_ressources.md

 urls.py
 ```

-Think of it about a table of content for our web-app
+Think of it about a table of content for our web-app where we can store every URL we can visit

 PROJECT vs APP in Django

+A `project` is the main idea, the main website.

-An app is a sub-component of a project.
+An `app` is a sub-component of the website, a subservice.

 For starting the whole project, we need to create an app :